søndag 7. august 2011

 Other thoughts, random or unrelated to River:

-• Nice, they're using apple keyboards!
+• They're using apple keyboards!

 • It's actually a bit creepy that she's in an astronaut suit...